datopia/pixyll/_drafts/hitchhiker.md

 ## Query

 But what about query?
-If we just consider the B+-tree part of the Hitchhiker tree we will definitely miss the elements in the append-logs.
+If we just consider the B+-tree part of the Hitchhiker tree we will definitely miss the elements still waiting in the append-logs.
 We therefore project them down the tree during our query operation and insert them in memory after we have loaded the data nodes.
 In that sense they hitchhike with the query operator to their proper position.
-For range queries we further ensure that we only project the elements down that belong onto a particular path.
+This does not require any additional IO operation, only additional CPU work of sorting a few elements in the nodes.
+For range queries we further ensure that we only project the elements down that belong onto a particular path which requires a bit more bookkeeping.

 ## Asymptotic Costs